Sir Thomas Herbert's House: History

-After the older Thomas' death, in 1614, the property passed to another merchant, John Jaques, who is believed to have rebuilt the house facing onto Pavement.
-John Jacques then passed the property onto his son, Roger, who sold it in 1647.
+After the older Thomas' death in 1614, the property passed to another merchant, John Jaques, who is believed to have rebuilt the house facing onto Pavement.
+Jacques then passed the property onto his son, Roger, who sold it in 1647.
 In 1648, the new owner of the properties demolished the northern end of the house facing onto Lady Peckett's Yard, and constructed a new block, linking the two houses, with a main entrance and staircase.
 This entrance, and the whole of Lady Peckett's Yard, were accessed through a passage, under the west end of the Pavement part of the house.
 In the 1660s, a further block was added to the south of the existing house, linking to another mid-16th century house, further down Lady Peckett's Yard.

 Early in the 19th century, the easternmost part of the house was demolished, and replaced by the Golden Fleece pub.
 In 1869, an extension was added to the southernmost section of the house.
-This rearmost section is now a separate property, listed at Grade II*.
 Around this time, a single-storey extension was added in front of the entrance on Lady Peckett's Yard, and the facade on Pavement was renovated.
 By the 1920s, the house was in use as a drapers' shop, with a warehouse to the rear.
 It had become dilapidated, and the Victorian external plastering with fake stonework had fallen out of favour.
 Francis W. B. Yorke restored the property, for use by an insurance company.
 He exposed the timber framing, and added new external decoration, windows and finials based on surviving examples.
-Internally, he discovered small sections of wall paintings and paintings on beams in the main hall, and he restored paneling in the first floor parlour, in part by using paneling from the second floor.
+Internally, he discovered small sections of wall paintings and paintings on beams in the main hall, and he restored panelling in the first floor parlour, in part by using panelling from the second floor.

-In more recent years, the ground floor has again be used as a shop.
+In more recent years, the ground floor has again been used as a shop.
 For many years, it was operated by Jones the Bootmaker.
 Since 2019, it has been occupied by York Gin.